-I recently participated in an olive oil tasting.
+I went to an olive oil tasting.
 Yes, you read that correctly an olive oil tasting, not a wine tasting.
 Let me say that if you ever have the opportunity to participate in an olive oil tasting you should totally do it.
 It a great opportunity to learn about olive oils, how truly different they are when compared to one another and a better understanding of when to use what olive oils.
 During my tasting, I was completely taken back by the distinct differences in flavor.
-If you would like to see and learn about olive oil, you can watch the tasting lead by Dr. Luisito Cercaci from Pompeian here.
-During the tasting he covers 6 different olive oils, 3 blended oils and 3 mono oils.

-After the tasting, we were asked to make a recipe that used our favorite olive oil.
+After the tasting the fruitness of the extra virgin olive oil I was inspired to create a recipe featuring olive oil.
 I thought of making this sort of paella rice dish but, while I was in the grocery store, I stumbled upon these BEAUTIFUL fresh pappardelle noodles.
 Don’t worry I still have plans to share my “sort of” paella dish but, these noodles!
 OMG!
 I love, love, love pappardelle noodles.
 They are broad, huge and gorgeous!
 They are literally the mac-daddy of noodles.

 I thought to myself, what would feature extra virgin olive oil better than an olive tapenade using extra virgin olive oil!
 It’s like olives to the max!
 And, to compliment the saltiness of the olives I toss in some sweet sun-dried tomatoes.
 If you love olive and pasta, you must make this asap.
 Of course, because I believe almost every dish needs to have something crispy, crunch or munchie I added some crispy prosciutto.